Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Meaning:

-A chaotic situation where there are no rules and everyone is free to do as they please
+A chaotic situation where there are no rules and everyone acts for themselves.

 Usage: